tomicz/steam-pipe-gui-macos-unity/README.md

 You can download the latest version of the Steamworks SDK [here.](https://partner.steamgames.com/?goto=%2Fdownloads%2Flist)

 Inside Steam SDK is where your builds are located.
-Also there are some .vdf scripts located inside sdk folder and they are tricky to setup.
+Also, there are some .vdf scripts located inside the SDK folder, and they are tricky to set up.
 But do not worry, because this tool will handle all of it for you.
-You only need to provide an APP ID and DEPOT ID, which you can learn about about in further steps.
+You only need to provide an APP ID and DEPOT ID, which you can learn about in further steps.

 ## Configuring Launch Options